pub trait WidgetExt:

 fn set_layout_manager(&self, layout_manager: Option<impl IsA<LayoutManager>>)

-Sets the layout manager delegate instance that provides an implementation for measuring and allocating the children of @self.
+Sets the layout manager to use for measuring and allocating children of the widget.

 §layout_manager